mistifyio/lochness/pkg/jobqueue/README.md

 }
 ```

-Task is a "helper" struct to pull together information from beanstalk and etcd
+Task is a "helper" struct to pull together information from beanstalk and the kv

 #### func (*Task) Delete